Pylons/pyramid/docs/narr/project.rst

 that should point at your application project's URL (if any).
-``packages=find_packages()`` causes all packages within the project to be found when packaging the application.  ``include_package_data`` will include non-Python files when the application is packaged (if those files are checked into version control).  ``zip_safe`` indicates that this package is not safe to ship as a zipped egg (it will unpack as a directory, which is more convenient).  ``install_requires`` and ``tests_require`` indicate that this package depends on the
+``packages=find_packages()`` causes all packages within the project to be found when packaging the application.  ``include_package_data`` will include non-Python files when the application is packaged if those files are checked into version control.  ``zip_safe`` indicates that this package is not safe to ship as a zipped egg (it will unpack as a directory, which is more convenient).  ``install_requires`` and ``tests_require`` indicate that this package depends on the